kuijjerlab/sisana/README.md

 # SiSaNA - Single Sample Network Analysis

-SiSaNA is a command line tool that utiliizes the PANDA and LIONESS algorithms from the netZooPy module to generate single sample regulatory networks.
-Using SiSaNA, users can easily calculate in- and out-degree for each of the reconstructed networks.
-Additionally, SiSaNA can compare the expression/degree between groups of interest, including performing statistical tests, visualizing the results (volcano plots, boxplots, violin plots, and heatmaps), and compare the survival between groups.
-All this is accomplished via the command line, with little to no prior programming experience required.

 **Note: The steps below are for the basic use of SiSaNA.
 Additional functionalities are still under development.**

 ## Table of contents